lowne/xCodea/README.md

 In practice almost always you'll have been working on your project on the iPad while away from the computer.
 When you connect to xCodea it'll sync these changes back to the computer.
 In case of changes from both sides _on the same file_, the iPad version wins by default, overwriting the file on your computer.

-- In special circumstances (such as having two iPads, or calamitous corruption on your computer) you can manually force the sync direction with the `--push` and `--pull` options on the server [ **TODO** not yet implemented]
+- In special circumstances (such as having two iPads, or calamitous corruption on your computer) you can manually force the sync direction with the `--push` and `--pull` options on the server [ **TODO** not yet implemented in the GUI]

 You can disconnect (stop xCodea, quit Codea altogether, put the iPad to sleep, take the iPad on a long trip) whenever you want; the next time xCodea connects it'll sync any intervening changes and restart the project.
 There's no need to ever stop and restart the server unless you want to work on a different project (to stop the server, press ctrl-C in its terminal window).